 The Basic Survival Skills course is the first in our series of survival classes that involves spending the night in the woods of our 160-acre Tekamah Training Facility.
 This course is designed to provide a challenging, yet comfortable, experience so that students can learn time tested outdoor skills and a mindset that are valuable for any backcountry adventure.

 Class starts with a gear shakedown in the lodge and transitions quickly out into the woods to our rustic parachute camp.
 After a discussion on survival priorities around the group fire, students will be guided through the construction of their own shelters made from a combination of natural and man-made materials.
 Once the shelters are up, students receive in-depth lessons and practice time on fire craft, tool selection, and other survival-related topics.
-When the sun goes down, the instructor(s) prepare dinner, including dessert, over an open fire giving students the opportunity to work on knife skills and knot tying.
+When the sun goes down, the instructor(s) prepare dinner over an open fire giving students the opportunity to work on knife skills and knot tying.

 Day 2 includes breakfast prepared by the instructor(s), additional lessons on fire craft, emergency signaling techniques, all natural shelters, and other topics relevant to the current conditions.
 Class ends mid afternoon on Sunday.